jiadonglou/Interactive-Lab-Hub/Lab 1/README.md

 Feedback 2 （cl773）:It is pretty cool to prototype the device in different scnearios.
 It is a smart way to incorporate the light not only as a visual feedback, but also to convey message in different cases.
 It is also interesting to have different audio for each case.

+Feedback 3 (wz425): I think it is a very interesting idea.
+From watching the prototype video, I guess it functions similar to a traditional password lock but  it uses voice recognition algorithm to identify the homeowner.
+It’s a very practical idea and it will improve the life for everyone.
+My only concerns will be the accuracy of the voice recognition algorithm.

 ## Make it your own

 Do last week’s assignment again, but this time: